MichaelCurrin/python-twitter-guide/deploy.md

 Scripts to remove at build time:

 - Note that as part of the build process, Docsify must be removed otherwise it causes unnecessary redirects on the page.
 The site renders file.
 - Also the search plugin is no longer valid as it points to markdown files which are not there or it would take too much effort to make it work.
+The search bar has to be hidden using CSS changes.

 ### Test build
+> Preview prerendered site locally before deploying

 Start a dev server in the `build` directory, without using the Docsify CLI.